FAQs

 What age do you recommend starting drum lessons?

-Typically, children around age 6-7 have the dexterity and attention span to start, but adults of any age can begin learning, too.
+Typically, children around age 6-7 have the dexterity and attention span to start playing a drum kit, but adults of any age can begin learning, too.

 2